garrandall/popular-music-data/tracks/fly-at-night-chilliwack.md

 Need some rest
 Yeah, you need some rest

-Ooh, we like the big wide spaces
+Oh, we like the big wide spaces
 Yeah, we like a sea of faces
 Time is just a rubber band
 Time is at our command